-The Forum on Justice & Opportunity connects volunteers and social change activists to human service experts in order to activate partnerships and build holistic approaches to service across the region.
-Register below!
+The Forum on Justice & Opportunity connects volunteers, social change activists, and human service experts around solutions to the biggest challenges facing the region.

 Bryn Mawr College Graduate School of Social Work and Social Research